ElonaMaliqi/Laravel-CRUD-Web-App/README.md

 ## Project description
 This is a CRUD web application designed for Kosovo's Telecom, enabling efficient management of user data.
-Developed using **PHP**, **MySQL**, and **Laravel framework**, this application allows us to view, edit and delete their personal information, including their full name, internet package details, and contact phone numbers.\
+Developed using **PHP**, **MySQL**, and **Laravel framework**, this application allows us to view, edit and delete their personal information, including their full name, internet package details, and contact phone numbers.<br>
 Please note that this project description is for illustrative purposes only and does not represent actual data or projects undertaken by Kosovo's Telecom.